How Long Do Migraines Last?

 What Happens When an Attack Lasts Longer?

+How long do migraines last?
+Well, some last longer than others.
 When a debilitating migraine attack lasts longer than 72 hours, it is called status migrainous or intractable migraine.
-This can occur in people who have migraine with or without aura and is typically a result of medication overuse headache.
+This can occur in people who have migraine with or without aura and is typically a result of medication-overuse headache.
 Pain and symptoms are unremitting for more than three days and are not accounted for by any other diagnosis.

 A medication-overuse headache is a headache occurring on 15 or more days per month in a patient with a pre-existing primary headache and developing as a consequence of regular overuse of acute or symptomatic headache medication for more than three months.
 It usually, but not invariably, resolves after the overuse is stopped.